MbuguaKanai/Phase-4-Project-GROUP-5/README.md

 ## Way Forward

-*-Enhance the recommendation system by implementing comprehensive model selection.
+* Enhance the recommendation system by implementing comprehensive model selection.
-*-Optimize the Hybrid model.
+* Optimize the Hybrid model.
-*-Continuous monitoring and training of the model
+* Continuous monitoring and training of the model